-This case study of the Tamil Nadu Transgender Welfare Board (henceforth: “the Board”) was published by the United Nations Development Program (UNDP) in 2012.
+The United Nations Development Program (UNDP) published this case study of the Tamil Nadu Transgender Welfare Board (“the Board”) in 2012.
 This report focuses on the formation, structure, accomplishments and challenges of the Board.
-Furthermore, it provides insights for developing such boards in other Indian states.
+Further, it provides insights for developing such boards in other Indian states.

 FORMATION OF THE TAMIL NADU WELFARE BOARD

-The Government of Tamil Nadu formed the Board in April 2008 to address the needs of Aravani persons (transgender persons).
-The case study notes that the board was formed for multiple reasons, including electoral gain, advocacy efforts of transgender activists, and more acceptance of transgender persons in society.
+The Government of Tamil Nadu formed the Board in April 2008 to address the needs of Aravani (transgender) persons.
+The case study notes that the Board was formed for multiple reasons, including electoral gain, advocacy of transgender rights, and the acceptance of transgender persons in society.